 EAX Register Bit Position Meaning 0 Set if abort caused by XABORT instruction.
 1 If set, the transactional execution may succeed on a retry.
 This bit is always clear if bit 0 is set.
 2 Set if another logical processor conflicted with a memory address that was part of the transactional execution that aborted.
 3 Set if an internal buffer to track transactional state overflowed.
-4 Set if a debug breakpoint was hit.
+4 Set if a debug exception (#DB) or breakpoint exception (#BP) was hit.
 5 Set if an abort occurred during execution of a nested transactional execution.
 23:6 Reserved.
 31:24 XABORT argument (only valid if bit 0 set, otherwise reserved).